mcjovial/spherity/README.md

 When a note is retrieved, the encrypted flag can be set to true to return the encrypted note.

-The private key to be used for decryption is stored securely on the server and is not exposed to the client.
+The private key to be used for decryption is stored securely on the server.